1. Home

 Custom Order Numbers tab is hidden

-When the permission is not restricted, the Custom Order Numbers tab appears on WooCommerce -> Settings page as shown below:
+When the permission is not restricted, the Custom Order Numbers tab appears on the WooCommerce -> Settings page as shown below:

 Custom Order Numbers Options - Tyche Softwares Documentation